 We are a group of enthusiastic and creative scientists interested in understanding physical properties of biological systems at the single molecule to whole cell level.

 We are located at the Niels Bohr Institute at the University of Copenhagen.

 The group started out being centered around the possibilities offered by high quality optical tweezers platforms, however, our equipment park now also offers several types of front-line microscopy techniques along with equipment for correct handling of biological specimen, e.g., for cell culturing.

 We work at the cross roads of physics, optics, biophotonics, chemistry molecular biology, and medicine enjoying a relatively large freedom in our project choices.

 The group is led by Assoc.
 Prof. Lene Broeng Oddershede.

-Our study on how DNA supercoiling enhances cooperativity and efficiency of the epigenetic lamda switch has just been accepted for publication in PNAS (2013).
+Our study on how DNA supercoiling enhances cooperativity and efficiency of the epigenetic lamda switch was published in PNAS vol.110 p.17386 (2013).

 Nature Chemical Biology